 Finally, we apply the deformed GF-Dirac model to investigate the recently reported halo candidate nucleus $^{37}$Mg~\cite{PRL2014Kobayashi_112_242501}, in which the interplay between deformation and orbital structure near threshold is very important.
-In Fig.~\ref{fig4}, the single-neutron levels for bound and resonant obitals are presented as a function of the deformation parameter $\beta$ in a quadrupole-deformed Woods-Saxon potential.
+In Fig.~\ref{fig5}, the single-neutron levels for bound and resonant obitals are presented as a function of the deformation parameter $\beta$ in quadrupole-deformed Woods-Saxon potentials.
+Different colors indicate the widths of the levels in the region $\Gamma\leq6~$MeV.
 In the spherical case with $\beta=0$, obvious energy gaps $N=8$ and $20$ are obtained while the energy gap $N=28$ disappears as the energy difference between the states $1f_{7/2}$ and $2p_{3/2}$ is only $\sim1.5$~MeV.
 This is consistent with the results obtained by the ACCC calculations in Ref.~\cite{PRC2015Xu_92_024324} and the systematic calculations on $N=28 $ isotones by the triaxial relativistic Hartree-Bogoliubov model with DD-PC1 density functional~\cite{PRC2011Li_84_054304}.
-To study the halo phenomena, the weakly bound states and low-lying resonant states near the threshold are of great importance, such as the levels $1/2[321]$, $3/2[312]$, and $1/2[301]$ in Fig.~\ref{fig4}.
-In particular, crossing phenomenon between the configurations $1/2[321]$ and $5/2[312]$ happens at a deformation of approximately $0.5$, which may enhance the probability to occupy the $1/2[321]$ orbital coming from $2p_{3/2}$ and explain the recent observation of a $p$-wave one-neutron halo configuration in $^{37}$Mg~\cite{PRL2014Kobayashi_112_242501}.
-Similar conclusions are obtained in the studies using ACCC method~\cite{PRC2015Xu_92_024324} and coupled-channel Schr\"{o}dinger equation by Hamamoto~\cite{PRC2007Hamamoto_76_054319}, though some differences still exist.
-In our and Hamamoto's calculations, the resonant states $1/2[310]$ and $3/2[312]$ disappear for large deformation.
-Besides, in Hamamoto's calculation, the $1/2[301]$ state is not obtained.
+To study the halo phenomena, the weakly bound states and low-lying narrow resonant states near the threshold are of great importance, such as the levels $1/2[321]$, $3/2[312]$, and $1/2[301]$ in Fig.~\ref{fig5}.
+In particular, a crossing phenomenon between the configurations $1/2[321]$ and $5/2[312]$ happens at a deformation of $\beta\approx 0.5$, which may enhance the probability to occupy the $1/2[321]$ orbital coming from the $2p_{3/2}$ shell and explain the recent observation of a $p$-wave one-neutron halo configuration in $^{37}$Mg~\cite{PRL2014Kobayashi_112_242501}.
+Similar conclusions are obtained in the studies using the ACCC method~\cite{PRC2015Xu_92_024324} and the coupled-channel Schr\"{o}dinger equation by Hamamoto~\cite{PRC2007Hamamoto_76_054319}, though some differences still exist.
+The GF function method can describe the single-particle levels very well, which help us analyze the halo structure.